 The introduction of a central bank’s digital currency will give a big boost to the digital economy.
 Digital currency will also lead to a more efficient and cheaper currency management system.
 The Indian finance minister said while presenting the federal budget in the parliament.

-However, we need to wait some more months about the clarity of Indian government-owned digital assets.
+However, we need to wait some more months for the clarity of Indian government-owned digital assets.
 After El-Salvador India is the second country who taken an official move on cryptos.

 How the 30% tax will impact Crypto Traders in India?